CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 - Publish the report to the Power BI service.
 - Interact with a report and its visuals.

-## Lab objectives
-In this lab, you will perform:

-- Design a report
-- Configure visual fields and format properties

 ## Estimated timing: 60 Minutes

 ## Architecture Diagram